EmT7/MirandaT77/README.md

 - 👋 Hi, I’m @MirandaT77
 - 👀 I’m interested in coding and computer science
 - 🌱 I’m currently enrolled in a Full-Stack web development Bootcamp through the University of Oregon
-- 💞️ I’m looking to collaborate on ...you anme it!
+- 💞️ I’m looking to collaborate on ...you namme it, I'm ready!
 - 📫 How to reach me; ranileah7@gmail.com

 <!---